terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 **Managing the Sheer Amount of Code**

-Given the amount of methods I had to implement to provide all the required functionality, the lines of code became quite overwhelming (at least given the way I organized the code).
-To help alleviate this, I used [partial classes](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-classes) just as an organizational tool.
-This made it easier to find and maintain the code for me.
-Additionally, to make this separation easier to manage in the (Solution) Explorer side bar, I would suggest to enable file nesting.
+Given the amount of code I had to implement to provide all the required functionality, the number of lines/methods became quite overwhelming (at least given the way I organized the code - leaving vast majority of the code within the `Ribbon` class).
+To help alleviate this, I used [partial classes](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-classes) as an organizational tool.
+This made it easier to find and maintain the code for me but your mileage may vary.
+Additionally, to make this separation easier to manage in the (Solution) Explorer side bar, I would suggest enabling file nesting.
 To enable file nesting in Visual Studio Code, add the following to your `settings.json` file:

 ```json
 {